mfidino/lure_project/README.md

 ### A repository for:

 Fidino, M., Barnas, G.R., Lehrer, E.W., Murray, M., and Magle, S.B. (in prep).
-A trifold approach to quantify the effect of a common olfactory lure on the detection probability of mammals captured on camera traps
+The Effect of Lure on Detecting Mammals with Camera Traps.

 ---